 WBTV's Molly Grantham was again the emcee of the show, joined this year by the NFL's Kurt Coleman.
 Both Molly and Kurt have personal connections to the cause.
 Molly lost her mother to breast cancer in 2017, and Kurt's father was diagnosed with breast cancer in 2006 and underwent a mastectomy.
 Together, they used that passion, along with their talent and celebrity, to keep the show flowing without ever losing sight of the powerful reason behind the event: helping ease the journey for women and men with breast cancer.

 Although in its fourth year, this year's event had a number of firsts:

-The event raised a record $816,600 (and counting!), bringing the total raised in the history of the event to nearly $2.5 million!
+The event raised a record $816,600 (and counting!) in dollars and in-kind donations, bringing the total raised in the history of the event to a gross of nearly $2.5 million!

 Three of this year's Stars were themselves breast cancer survivors, dancing as an empowering symbol of resilience and hope.